Lex (software): Using Lex with parser generators

-Lex and parser generators, such as Yacc or Bison, are commonly used together.
-Parser generators use a formal grammar to parse an input stream, something which Lex cannot do using simple regular expressions, as Lex is limited to simple finite state automata.
+Lex, as with other lexical analyzers, limits rules to those which can be described by regular expressions.
+Due to this, Lex can be implemented by a finite-state automata as shown by the Chomsky hierarchy of languages.
+To recognize more complex languages, Lex is often used with parser generators such as Yacc or Bison.
+Parser generators use a formal grammar to parse an input stream.

 It is typically preferable to have a parser, one generated by Yacc for instance, accept a stream of tokens (a "token-stream") as input, rather than having to process a stream of characters (a "character-stream") directly.
 Lex is often used to produce such a token-stream.

 Scannerless parsing refers to parsing the input character-stream directly, without a distinct lexer.

 Lex and make

 make is a utility that can be used to maintain programs involving Lex.
 Make assumes that a file that has an extension of .l is a Lex source file.
 The make internal macro LFLAGS can be used to specify Lex options to be invoked automatically by make.